 'Then it's ridiculous to follow the mad old man.
 Heaven?
 Heavens!
 What can he mean by that?
 This magnificent forest is all there is of existence and this is the safest place you can be.
 Now don't be foolish.
 Ask the man to leave.'

 The little boy saw that there were facts in what the dwarf said.
 Why, he had just believed the old man's smooth talk and was about following him to who knows where.
-He was considering the prospects of telling the old man to leave when the old man asked him what he wore about his neck.
+He was considering telling the old man to leave when the old man asked him what he wore about his neck.

 'It's a little book,' the boy said turning the book over in his hands with great surprise and curiosity.
 'How come I never noticed it?'